Ribosome25/Traditional_Transfer_Learning/README.md

 This is an demo for Traditional transfer learning techniques.

-## 1. Adaboost.
+## 1. TrAdaboost.
 Ref.
-Boosting for Transfer Learning, ICML 2007.
+Boosting for Transfer Learning, ICML 2007.<br>

 ## 2. Regression Tradaboost.